 How to get a BLP training contract

-Training contract deadline: 31 July 2017
+Training contract deadline (2020): 31 July 2018

-BLP gets around 2,500 applications each year for its 40 to 45 training contract places.
+BLP gets around 2,500 applications each year for its 40 training contract places.
 These flood in via online forms that detail applicants' knowledge of the firm, reasons for considering a career in law, and work experience.
 The application process is the same for those aiming for a vacation scheme spot and straight-to-training-contract hopefuls.

 All applicants sit an online verbal aptitude test, and from here the graduate recruitment team select between 550 and 600 candidates to attend an assessment day.
 This begins with a drafting exercise in which applicants write a report on the basis of various documents they're provided with.
 A one-on-one role-play and group negotiation follow.
 The day concludes after a group lunch and trainee-led tour around the office.

 The next step to getting a training contract for both vac schemers and direct entrants is an interview with two partners.
 This usually includes questions on applicants' technical knowledge, core knowledge of law, and motivation for wanting to work at BLP.
 “We hope to make our interviews quite informal, yet structured in a way to get the best out of our candidates, so there's often a lot of discussion around topical events or news stories that will affect our clients,” graduate recruitment and development manager Alan Demirkaya tells us.
 Think Brexit, external investment into the UK, property purchases etc.

 Between 70 and 80% of BLP's trainee intake comes in through its vacation schemes.
 BLP takes around 60 vac schemers a year, spread across three placements.
 There's a week-long winter scheme, plus two two-week schemes in the summer.